KenT2/pipresents-kms/README.md

 Backup the directories /home/pi/pipresents and /home/pi/pp_home.
 You will need to copy some of the files to a new SD card.

-Pi Presents KMS requires Raspberry Pi OS Bullseye or later so first install the operating system on a new SD card and then follow the instructions above for a new install of Pi Presents KMS.
+Pi Presents KMS requires Raspberry Pi OS Trixie so first install the operating system on a new SD card and then follow the instructions above for a new install of Pi Presents KMS.

 Copy any files you have made or changed from old to new /pipresents/pp_io_config directory.